 Other Health Impairment

+(1) Definition of Other Health Impairment: For Early Childhood and School Age special education, "Other Health Impairment" means limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli that results in limited alertness with respect to the educational environment, that:

+(a) Is due to chronic or acute health problems (e.g. a heart condition, tuberculosis, rheumatic fever, nephritis, asthma, sickle cell anemia, hemophilia, epilepsy, lead poisoning, attention deficit disorder, attention deficit hyperactivity disorder, leukemia, Tourette's syndrome or diabetes); and

+(b) Adversely affects a child's educational performance.

-(1) If a child is suspected of having an other health impairment, the following evaluation must be conducted:
+(2) Comprehensive Evaluation: If a child is suspected of having an other health impairment, a comprehensive evaluation must be conducted for Early Childhood or School Age Special Education services, including the following:

-(a) Medical or health assessment statement.
-A medical statement or a health assessment statement, indicating a diagnosis of a health impairment or a description of the impairment, and a statement that the child's condition is permanent or is expected to last for more than 60 calendar days;
+(a) Medical examination.
+Documentation of a medical examination as defined in OAR 581-015-2000 indicating a diagnosis of a health impairment or a description of the impairment, and a statement that the child's condition is permanent or is expected to last for more than 60 calendar days;

 (b) Other: